AndreaDiotallevi/learning-journal/job-hunting.md

     - There are two types of TTD styles: Chicago and London

   - Apply to Full Stack Engineer (Javascript) at Pando

+* Saturday 13/06/2020
+  - Work on the Archquery app: redesign styling